briansniffen/muchsync/www/index.md

 ## Contact

 Please [email](http://www.scs.stanford.edu/~dm/addr/) questions,
-comments, testimonials, and bug reports to the author (preferably with the word "muchsync" in the email subject).
+comments, testimonials, bug reports, patches, and pull requests to the author (preferably with the word "muchsync" in the email subject).
+For pull requests, please spare me the trouble of navigating any web sites and include include a raw `git fetch` command that makes `FETCH_HEAD` point to whatever it is you would like me to merge.

 muchsync is brought to you by
 [David Mazi&egrave;res](http://www.scs.stanford.edu/~dm/) of the